madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 😱... but look at that comment! 😂

 JavaScript?
 Non-existent.
-I didn't know how to write it at that time, and it really wasn't needed at all.
+I didn't know how to write it at that time, and it really wasn't necessary at all.

 ## We didn't need any plugins